-- (1) Activate the established coordination mechanism for a swift and well-coordinated response to urban flooding situations. - (2) Mobilize search and rescue teams equipped with flood rescue equipment and necessary urban search and rescue (USAR) tools for operations in urban flood scenarios. - (3) Prioritize the rescue and evacuation of individuals trapped in flooded buildings, vehicles, or other dangerous situations. - (4) Conduct search and rescue operations in coordination with local authorities, emergency services, civil defence and specialized USAR teams. - (5) Requisition aviation support through NDMA, if needed for aerial search and rescue operations in urban flood-affected areas. - (6) Establish communication systems to provide real-time updates and instructions to affected communities. - (7) Conduct post-disaster assessments to identify areas of improvement in search and rescue strategies for urban flooding incidents. - f.
+(1) Activate the established coordination mechanism for a swift and well-coordinated response to urban flooding situations.

+- (2) Mobilize search and rescue teams equipped with flood rescue equipment and necessary urban search and rescue (USAR) tools for operations in urban flood scenarios. - (3) Prioritize the rescue and evacuation of individuals trapped in flooded buildings, vehicles, or other dangerous situations. - (4) Conduct search and rescue operations in coordination with local authorities, emergency services, civil defense and specialized USAR teams. - (5) Requisition aviation support through NDMA, if needed for aerial search and rescue operations in urban flood-affected areas. - (6) Establish communication systems to provide real-time updates and instructions to affected communities. - (7) Conduct post-disaster assessments to identify areas of improvement in search and rescue strategies for urban flooding incidents. - f.
 Parameters for Flood Rescue Equipment.
 Need based rationalization of the quantity of rescue boats and type of OBMs is to be done based on factors mentioned below to configure optimal response against envisaged flood threat with availability of sufficient reserves at required tiers of response: - - (1) Respective provinces are responsible for establishing the requirement of boats vis-à-vis threat of flood / vulnerability / exposure / risk assessment.
-All supporting agencies must maintain the capability based on the need of the provinces. - (2) Districts must be prioritized as High Threat (Priority-I), Medium Threat (Priority-II) and Low Threat (Priority-III) based on following aspects: - - (a) Historical flood data record. - (b) Population density. - (c) Urban / rural divide. - (d) Type of flood threat i.e. riverine, flash, urban etc. - (e) Degree of vulnerability and exposure e.g. population centres in water ways / proximity to rivers. - (f) Reaction time. - (3) Maximum number of passengers carried by a fibre glass rescue boat be determined as per boat size / capacity.
+All supporting agencies must maintain the capability based on the need of the provinces. - (2) Districts must be prioritized as High Threat (Priority-I), Medium Threat (Priority-II) and Low Threat (Priority-III) based on following aspects: - - (a) Historical flood data record. - (b) Population density. - (c) Urban / rural divide. - (d) Type of flood threat i.e. riverine, flash, urban etc. - (e) Degree of vulnerability and exposure e.g. population centres in water ways / proximity to rivers. - (f) Reaction time. - (3) Standard size of rescue boat will be 19 feet for fibre glass boats. - (4) Maximum number of passengers carried by a fibre glass rescue boat be determined as per boat size / capacity. - (5) Response action will have following sequence: - - (a) 1st Tier Immediate Response (Maximum One Hour).
+By District

-- (4) Response action will have following sequence: - - (a) 1st Tier Immediate Response.
-DDMA/ District Administration will be responsible to generate 1st Tier response through collaboration with line departments, Rescue 1122, Civil Def organization and trained volunteers (if held).
-Local communities will be incorporated into response mechanism only if situation permits and the people involved are not exposed to any further risk. - (b) 2nd Tier Build Up Response.
-Respective PDMAs/ GBDMA/ SDMA and ICT Administration will be responsible to collaborate and build-up 2nd Tier response through augmentation of resources from adjacent / neighbouring districts and mobilising provincial resources including NGOs / INGOs in the area.
-LEAs, CAF and Armed Forces can be requested to assist if situation warrants such employment.
-Regional USAR teams will also be mobilised if specialised tasks / requirements arise. - (5) Positioning of Rescue Boats.
-The location of rescue boats will be decided based on following aspects: - - (a) Availability of reaction time vis-à-vis flood warning, transportation time to water line and mobilization time of crew. - (b) Road communication infrastructure vis-à-vis threat of isolation in case some roads are cut or traffic jams deny transportation in time. - (c) Time required for build-up in shifting of resources. - (6) Priority of Districts.
+- Administration through Rescue 1122 (if held), Police or trained Volunteers (if held), Civil Defence. - (b) 2nd Tier Build Up Response (4 6 Hours).
+By Armed Forces / Civil Armed Forces, when requisitioned.
+Alongside, PDMAs may shift the resources of respective province from other less threatened districts. - (6) Positioning of Rescue Boats.
+The location of rescue boats will be decided based on following aspects: - - (a) Availability of reaction time vis-à-vis flood warning, transportation time to water line and mobilization time of crew. - (b) Road communication infrastructure vis-à-vis threat of isolation in case some roads are cut or traffic jams deny transportation in time. - (c) Time required for build-up in shifting of resources. - (7) Priority of Districts.
 The priority will be established by respective provinces after due deliberation / consultation and shared with all stakeholders for standardized planning: - - (a) Priority I Districts (High Threat).
 These districts should be historically affected by floods (riverine / flash) and situated alongside rivers, Nullahs and hill torrents with relatively higher number of population. - (b) Priority II Districts (Medium Threat).
 These are medium priority districts, historically less affected by any type of floods with relatively low number of population. - (c) Priority III Districts (Low Threat).
-These are low priority districts, historically least affected by any type of flood and with relatively lesser number of population.
+These are low priority districts, historically least affected by any type of flood and with relatively lesser number of population. - 23.
+Relief Operations.

-24. Relief Phase.
 After the search and rescue phase, focus shifts to relief operations, which are crucial for providing immediate assistance and support to affected communities.
-Following are the key recommendations and guidelines for an effective relief phase: - a.
-General Relief Guidelines
+Following are the key recommendations and guidelines for an effective relief phase: -